heckkerl/TsunDere-project/README.md

 # TSUNDERE

-download the standalone exe file then run these command for more infomation\n
+download the standalone exe file then run these command for more infomation
 windows:
 ```bash
 tsundere-window.exe help